NORTHWESTERN MUTUAL & THE CUDAHY TOWER APARTMENTS

 Johnston changed the name to the Northwestern Mutual Life Insurance Company in 1865 as the company had grown into a regional life insurance firm.
 By 1870, Northwestern Mutual was the 8th largest insurance company in the US, and the 6th largest by 1907.
-Northwestern Mutual expanded its national reach by specializing in farm mortgages around the Midwest, and eventually into industrial farms in the South and Southwest after World War Two.
-They also expanded their investments into other development projects include Milwaukee’s former Grand Avenue Mall and various mixed-use buildings downtown Milwaukee, among many other projects across the United States.
+Northwestern Mutual expanded its national reach by specializing in farm mortgages around the Midwest, and eventually into industrial farms in the South and Southwest after World War II.
+They also expanded their investments into other development projects, including Milwaukee’s former Grand Avenue Mall and various mixed-use buildings in downtown Milwaukee, among many other projects across the United States.

 There are two Northwestern Mutual buildings in the viewer photo, the East Tower on the left and the North Tower to the right of it.
 The East Tower was constructed in 1976, while the North Tower was built in 1990.
 The East Tower was demolished to make way for a new skyscraper, The Northwestern Mutual Tower, which opened in 2017.